 Couples can have good and healthy marriages without having biological kids.
 But no couple should want to be kid free.
 Even couples that do not have their own biological kids should be diligently seeking for ways to reach and care for the next generation by coaching, helping with nursery, or participating in foster care.
 As Christian couples, we must not flee from the presence of children.
 We must embrace them as Jesus did.

 And such an embrace is actually quite natural.
 Our whole understanding of the empirical and spiritual world is built upon the ideas of marriage, birth, and family.
 Christ was born.
-And we are to called to embrace Christ through rebirth.
+And we are called to embrace Christ through rebirth.
 To be human, we have to work within this frame.
 Kids are not something we can simply write out of the human experience.

 We cannot escape the world of babies.
-But at the same time, we must recognize that true life is not found in deliver rooms.
+But at the same time, we must recognize that true life is not found in delivery rooms.
 Nicodemus could not reenter his mother’s womb (John 3:4-5).
 True life is found in Christ by being born of the Holy Spirit.

 Couples that seek to escape the burdens of child rearing so that can celebrate sex, homes ‘filled with sharp furniture,’ and increased spending power will be unable to find true life in being child-free.
 Instead of building our narratives around our view of babies, we need to return to the narrative of the Scriptures.
 We need to realize that true meaning and joy are found in Jesus.
 And as we do, we will find the ability to value both birth and our adult lives without making either of them into our means of salvation.

-One thought on “Are Vasectomy Parties Wrong?
+3 thoughts on “Are Vasectomy Parties Wrong?

-Leave a Reply
+Leave a comment